 While weddings are a common conversation among friends, divorce isn’t.
-For young women, having the strength to file for divorce while in their 20s or early 30s can feel isolating but as Refinery29 UK discovered, they all have zero regrets.
+For young women, having the strength to file for divorce while in their 20s or early 30s can feel isolating but as Refinery29 discovered, they all have zero regrets.

-When Adele announced her divorced divorce from Simon Konecki at the age of 33, people acted like getting divorced at that age was a complete rarity.
+When Adele announced her divorce from Simon Konecki at the age of 33, people acted like getting divorced at that age was a complete rarity.
 But it isn't unique among the lineup of young starlets who married with high hopes only to move onto better things when the relationship fell apart.
 Britney Spears divorced Kevin Federline in 2007 at the age of 25; Angelina Jolie divorced Jonny Lee Miller in 1999 at the age of 24; in 2011, Scarlett Johansson divorced Ryan Reynolds at the age of 26; Katy Perry divorced Russell Brand in 2012 when she was 27; and Reese Witherspoon divorced Ryan Phillippe in 2007 when she was 31.
 Why, then, do young women feel alone – and a bit of a failure – in the process of divorcing their once-chosen spouse?

 "We got married very young and we very much turned into two different people," Kaiva Kaimins, founder of London-based florist My Lady Garden, tells Refinery29 of her previous marriage.
 Opting for a small, intimate ceremony at Chelsea Old Town Hall, she was wed at the age of 21 – prompted by her husband’s job offer in New York City – after a year and a half of dating and feeling "very in love".
 The couple had planned to have a "real wedding" further down the line but in January this year, aged 25, Kai left the marriage.
 "We didn’t have to get lawyers involved because we literally had nothing to split," she says of their finances.
 They did share custody of their dog for a while but, in the end, Kai gave the pet to a family friend because she "didn’t want to be reminded of their relationship".

 Their divorce was finalised in September but Kai believes she should’ve done it sooner.
 "I think that we were clinging onto the idea that we were married, we had paperwork.
 But probably the pivotal moment was when he asked to have an open relationship," she says.
 "I probably should’ve left then but I didn’t and I just waited for, like, two years.
-But at the start of this year I decided that I was really sad and then I left."
+But at the start of this year, I decided that I was really sad and then I left."
 Kai found that her parents – who got divorced a few years ago – were "supportive" while her friends were "really shocked" but stepped up to help.
 Not one of them asked: are you sure you want to do this?
 This led to Kai sharing details about her marriage that she’d previously withheld.
 "There was almost an element of shame that I was getting married so early and yet no one talks about young people getting divorced.
 It’s such a buzzword," she says on reflection.
-In 2018 the average age for divorce among opposite-sex couples in England and Wales was 46.9 years for men and 44.5 years for women.
+In 2018 the average age for divorce among opposite-sex couples in Australia was 45-49 years for men and 40-44 years for women.

 Like Kai, Micaela Sharp, an Interior Design Masters 2021 contestant and owner of Micaela Sharp Design, knew she had to leave her marriage after a pivotal moment.
 "I guess it’s a bit more unusual to be married and divorced so young but also the reason you get divorced so young is normally because there is a catalyst," says Micaela, 34.
 "I don’t know of anyone who is divorced in their 20s or 30s because it just didn’t work out.
 It’s like, normally someone has done something.
 And that can be a lot more devastating than gradually growing apart over decades.
 You’ve kind of had this expectation in your head and you think you’re working towards a long life together, and then the rug is just pulled out from underneath you.
 So it can be really difficult."
 Micaela filed for divorce after she found out during the pandemic that her husband had been having an affair, when the woman he was having the affair with told Micaela about it via messaging.